(keep reading to learn what happened)

 However, they reopened a few weeks later, perhaps to see if the Bar Rescue episode airing on TV would attract enough customers to keep the bar afloat.

-As of 2022, the old Stix and Stones Sugar Creek, MO location seems to still be empty.
+As of 2023, the old Pit Stop Kansas City, MO location seems to still be empty.

 Here’s a Google Maps street view image from October 2021 that shows the vacant property, with the Stix and Stones sign still there: